Tutorial: Deploy Azure Bastion by using specified settings

-This section helps you deploy Bastion to your VNet.
-Once Bastion is deployed, you can connect securely to any VM in the VNet using its private IP address.
+This section helps you deploy Bastion to your virtual network.
+After Bastion is deployed, you can connect securely to any VM in the virtual network using its private IP address.

-Hourly pricing starts from the moment Bastion is deployed, regardless of outbound data usage.
+Hourly pricing starts from the moment that Bastion is deployed, regardless of outbound data usage.
 For more information, see Pricing and SKUs.
-If you're deploying Bastion as part of a tutorial or test, we recommend that you delete this resource once you've finished using it.
+If you're deploying Bastion as part of a tutorial or test, we recommend that you delete this resource after you finish using it.

 Sign in to the Azure portal.

 Go to your virtual network.